MAGICS-LAB/OutEffHop/README.md

 #### Create suitable environment for different experiment.

-    a.
-For experiment in paper section 4.1, outlier efficiency of BERT and OPT:
+1. For experiment in paper section 4.1, outlier efficiency of BERT and OPT:
       ```bash
       $ conda create -n outlier python==3.9